 James Dirksen, Founder and Chairman of the Board, has over 20 years’ experience bringing products and services to the global market.
 He advises The Market Project on new business creation.
 He began his career as a consultant working at Northrup Grumman and PricewaterhouseCoopers.
 In 1997 he began working in the computer and network security industry and has started, grown, and sold companies and technology to companies including Microsoft, Symantec, Telefonica, Verizon Wireless, AT&T, Citrix, and Cisco.
 James has founded two non-profit organizations that operate around the world.
 James has a degree in biology and chemistry from Point Loma University.
 He lives with his wife Dana near Portland, Oregon, and they are the parents of six children.

-Dorothy has 30+ years’ experience engaged in US and international policy to advance human rights protection, democratic governance and civil society program development, as well as issues related to trauma healing.
-She has worked in the United States Congress, the US Agency for International Development (USAID), and in partnership with a variety of nonprofit organizations.
-Representing the US Government and Members of Congress, she has defended the human rights and dignity of men and women in virtually every continent around the globe, with particular focus on violence against women and children, torture of political and religious prisoners, accessibility for those with disabilities, and the crime of human trafficking.
-Her commitments have taken her to more than 60 countries.
-Dorothy serves as a lay counselor and family mediator.
-She and her husband James live in Alexandria, Virginia.
+Dorothy has decades of experience engaged in US and international policy to advance human rights protection and advocate for the most vulnerable, as well as engage with issues related to trauma healing.
+She has worked in the United States Congress and the US Agency for International Development (USAID), and in partnership with a variety of nonprofit organizations.
+Representing the US Government and Members of Congress, she has defended the human rights and dignity of men and women in virtually every continent around the globe.
+Dorothy in 2021 completed the Global Mental Health: Trauma and Recovery course from Harvard Medical School’s Program in Refugee Trauma, and in 2014, Missio Seminary’s Global Trauma Recovery Institute CE training.
+She and her husband James Taft live in Alexandria, Virginia.

 Mark Hellweg is a Portland, Oregon-based entrepreneur.
 He founded Clive Coffee in 2008, offering an edited collection of high quality coffee equipment.
 Four years later, Mark founded a new line, Ratio, to design and build coffee makers of exceptional quality.
 In today’s competitive consumer goods market where “faster and cheaper” is the name of the game, Mark strives to create products that are beautiful and built to last.
 Mark resists getting absorbed in the “how” to the detriment of the “why” – his wife and children are the why!